 As this is a phased implementation over a number of years we will be able to identify bottlenecks in our infrastructure before they have an impact on performance of the scheme.
 The Schools long term strategic development plan has provision for annual expansions of Wi-Fi provisions.
 The Wi-Fi hardware selected is a fully scalable solution that is capable of handling in excess of 3000 concurrent users and has been well proven in other schools of providing the Wi-Fi provision we required.

-You almost certain can purchase alternative tablets cheaper, but we ask that you provide you child with an apple device that is an iPad 2 or new or an iPad mini.
+You almost certain can purchase alternative tablets cheaper, but we ask that you provide you child with an apple device.
 This allows our teachers to plan lessons safe in the knowledge that all the students are accessing a common environment and that no child is disadvantaged because apps and resources are not available for their devices.
 If you wish you could source a second hand iPad that matches the specification required, this would be your responsibility to ensure this device was operational through the program of study, this is not recommended as it is difficult to validate the history of a second hand device to know if it will last.

 Unfortunately not we are able to offer the scheme at such a low price compared to the high street as we will purchase a large quantity of devices commanding a substantial discount.
 This discount will not be repeated on future transactions of lesser quantities.
 Please thoroughly consider all possible outcomes and how you would respond to these if decide to provide your own device, It is important to consider that Malton School will not repair or replace ant devices that were no purchased through the scheme.